 Judging by the picture, the handset fits in with rumours asserting it’ll have a 5.9-inch screen.
-It also appears to be running Android L, the forthcoming version of the Google mobile operating system.

 Also aligned with previous speculation, the volume buttons appear closer to the centre of the device on the right hand site, while there are front-facing speakers and a top-mounted headphone jack in the centre of the device.

 Android Police also spotted a heart icon in the notifications bar, which it speculates might be related to the Google Fit app.